 The entire town of Pelion is an inexhaustible treasure of religious monuments, legends and cultural tradition, ideal for nature and history lovers.
 Several churches and monasteries are spread throughout the green villages and the picturesque settlements which are worth admiring for their unique icons, architecture and the frescoes made by famous painters.

 Among the worth seeing churches in Pelion is the church of Agia Marina located in Kissos village.
 The beautiful basilica stands in the middle of the square, where architecture is in perfect harmony with the surrounding beauty.
 The church hosts two small museums on both sides.

-East of Agios Lavrentios village, in one of the most enchanting areas rises the Monastery of Agios Lavrentios.
+East of Agios Lavrentios village, in one of the most enchanting areas, rises the Monastery of Agios Lavrentios.
 It was founded in the 14th century by a monk whose name the monastery carries.
-In close distance you will find the churches of Agios Athanasios, Agiso Apostolos and Agios Dimitrios.
+In a close distance, you will find the churches of Agios Athanasios, Agios Apostolos, and Agios Dimitrios.

 North of Fakistra beach, the jewel of Pelion lies the historical cave of Panagia Megalomata covered with stalagmites.
 There is also found a picturesque chapel that is worth a visit.
 Under the old plane trees, in the middle of Makrinitsa square lies the church of Agios Ioannis.
 Close by, in the shadow of the huge rocks, sits the holy monastery of Agios Gerasimos.
 The monk, whose name the monastery carries built his cell and lived there until his death in 1740.
 The monastic community decided to build a church in his memory which later became a female monastery which is active to this day.